 SPECTRE_SECRETis your Spectre / Salt Edge Client secret

 Where to set the configuration?

-The configuration values are stored in environment variables:
+All the configuration values mentioned on this page are stored in environment variables:

 You may need to clear your cookies, browse to